About This FAQ

 If you want to add your own terms when you distribute the software, Section 3.2(b) requires that those terms must not restrict a recipient's rights under the MPL, and if you offer a warranty on the software, Section 3.5 requires you to make clear that it is offered by you alone.

-Q8: I want to distribute (outside my organization) executable programs that I have compiled from someone else's unchanged MPL-licensed source code.
+Q8: I want to distribute (outside my organization) executable programs or libraries that I have compiled from someone else's unchanged MPL-licensed source code, either standalone or part of a larger work.
 What do I have to do?

-You must inform the recipients where they can get the source for the executable program you are distributing (i.e., you must comply with Section 3.2).
-You may also distribute any executables you create under a license of your choosing, as long as that license does not interfere with the recipients' rights to the source under the terms of the MPL.
+You must inform the recipients where they can get the source for the MPLed code in the executable program or library you are distributing (i.e., you must comply with Section 3.2).
+You may distribute any executables you create under a license of your choosing, as long as that license does not interfere with the recipients' rights to the source under the terms of the MPL.

 Q9: I want to distribute (outside my organization) MPL-licensed source code that I have modified.
 What do I have to do?